NAIA women's golf championship

-The NAIA Women's Golf Championship is the annual tournament since 1995 to determine the national champions of women's NAIA collegiate golf in the United States and Canada.
+The NAIA women's golf championship is the annual tournament since 1995 to determine the national champions of women's NAIA collegiate golf in the United States and Canada.
 It has been a 72-hole tournament since 2001.

-The most successful program is Oklahoma City, with eight NAIA national titles.
+The most successful programs are Oklahoma City and British Columbia, each with eight NAIA national titles.

-British Columbia are the reigning national champions, winning their sixth national title in 2022.
+British Columbia are the reigning national champions, winning their eighth national title in 2025.